LassiHeikkila/ComputerSecurityProject2022/README.md

 It is possible to also use different block sizes for faster `dd` operation, but that is left as an exercise for the reader.
 It takes a few minutes to extract one of the bigger partitions with blocksize 1, but as a one time operation that is fine.

 So, e.g. to extract `config` partition, we can run the following command.
-Keep in mind that skip and count are given with base-10 integers.
+Keep in mind that skip and count are given with base-10 integers here.

 ```console
 dd if=spi-flash.bin of=spi-flash-config.bin bs=1 skip=262144 count=65536